taoo0316/minimal/index.md

 > You can do so much in a Jupyter notebook!
 This will also turn out to be a huge mistake.

+#### YHU2291 Introduction to Arts

+> Never be afraid to try new things!

+#### YSC1212 Introduction to Computer Science

+> Programming is a serious endeavour that requires great care.

+#### YSC2209 Proof

+> Mathematics is a lot more than just arithmetic.

+### YSC4224 Applied Data Science

+> I perhaps took this course a bit too early.